Classical field theories from Hamiltonian constraint: Canonical equations of motion and local Hamilton-Jacobi theory: Examples

 where $I_\gamma \equiv d\Gamma / |d\Gamma|$ is the unit pseudoscalar of the surface $\gamma$.
 This equation has a simple geometric interpretation.
 It entails vanishing of the mean curvature of $\gamma$, or of its generalization, the \emph{spur} vector (see Ref.~\cite[Ch.
 4-4]{Hestenes}).

 Eqs.~(\ref{StringEOM1}) and (\ref{StringEOM3}) allow us to rewrite the action (\ref{Action}) in terms of $d\Gamma$,

-where ``$\pm$" is the sign of $\lambda$.
+where ``$\pm$" is the sign of $\lambda$, and $|d\Gamma|\equiv\sqrt{d\rev{\Gamma} \cdot d\Gamma}$.
 This is the Euclidean Nambu-Goto action of the string theory \cite{Zwiebach}.
 It is proportional to the volume of the worldsheet $\gamma$, with $\Lambda$ playing the role of string tension (the speed of light is set to unity).
 Extremals of this action, i.e., solutions of Eq.~(\ref{StringEOM}), minimize the volume, and so are called \emph{minimal surfaces} in mathematical literature \cite{Osserman}.
+It is worthwhile to mention that the Nambu-Goto string can be formulated also within the De Donder-Weyl Hamiltonian theory (see Ref.~\cite{Kanat1998}, which uses the language of differential forms).